NevinAugustine/SecureGuard-v5-pro/README.md

 ⚠️ Disclaimer

-SecureGuard Pro is an educational and defensive cybersecurity tool intended for authorized security testing, malware analysis, security research, and endpoint protection.
+SecureGuard Pro is an educational and defensive cybersecurity tool intended for authorized security testing,security research, and endpoint protection.